CENTRAL VACUUM HOSES AND INLETS EXPLAINED

-We also stock deco door inlets available in many colors to match special decor.
-We also offer the old style round door inlets.
-Universal inlets are also called "low-volt", "pig-tail" or "corded inlet".
-This is by far the most common valve in use for central cleaning systems over the last 20 years.
+Universal inlets are also called Low-Volt, Pig-Tail or Corded Inlet.
+This is by far the most common valve in use for central cleaning systems over the last 30 years.
 This type of inlet is rectangular in overall shape, measured at 3" wide by 5" tall.
 The inlet door is spring mounted to the plate and usually is square or round in shape or may be a new style full-door.
 Once you open the door of the valve the hose inlet is measured at 1.5" inside diameter (or just slightly larger) which tapers down to about 1.4" in the back.
 This taper keeps the hose firmly in place while you clean.

 Inside the inlet opening where the hose is inserted you will see two pins protruding either up or down depending on installation orientation.
 These pins are spring mounted and connect to the low voltage signal wires.
 When you insert the hose into the inlet, the connector pins touch metal plates on the hose end and signal the central vacuum motor to start.
 The low voltage signal wires connect to the inlet valve by small screws on the back of the inlet.

 The Universal CV inlet will mount to the CV mounting bracket (another installation component that mounts behind the wall) with two screws that go through the inlet plate and secure into the mounting bracket which are set approximately 3 7/8" apart vertically.

 Universal hose inlets can be used with no-volt, low-volt and dual voltage universal (corded) hoses.
 Direct Connect dual-volt hoses will not fit into Universal Hose Inlets.